 Finding ways to practice real self-care is not as hard as you think.
-They may not always be comfortable, but are necessary to living your best life.
+They may not always be comfortable but are necessary for living your best life.

 Self-Care has become a hot topic among women in recent years.
 If you jump on Pinterest and search “self-care” you’ll find a plethora of blog posts promising hundreds of ways to practice self-care.

 Most of these articles will give you suggestions like “take a long bubble bath”, or “read a book”.

 And while most of these suggestions are great ways to unwind and relax after a long day at work, or with the kids… are they TRULY Self-Care?